hapostgres/pg_auto_failover/docs/fsm.rst

 the wait_primary state then the secondary is safe to take offline with minimal consequences.

+**Prepare_maintenance**

+The cluster administrator can manually move a primary node into the maintenance state to gracefully take it offline.
+The primary then transitions to the prepare_maintenance state to make sure the secondary is not missing any writes.
+In the prepare_maintenance state, the primary shuts down.

+**Wait_maintenance**

+The custer administrator can manually move a secondary into the maintenance state to gracefully take it offline.
+Before reaching the maintenance state though, we want to switch the primary node to asynchronous replication, in order to avoid writes being blocked.
+In the state wait_maintenance the standby waits until the primary has reached wait_primary.

 **Draining**

 A state between primary and demoted where replication buffers finish